tsteinholz/StickRPG/README.md

 implementation will be under the MIT License.
 This game is written for in mostly coffeescript which is compiled down to javascript via gulp on travis ci.
 We use the [CreateJS Code Suites](http://createjs.com) to interface with the canvas.
+You will be able to play StickRPG [here](http://tsteinholz.github.io/StickRPG/). for free of course.

 ## TODO
 * Set up [Gratipay](https://gratipay.com/)